aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/03-network-integration/01-on-premises-network-integration/03-review-site-to-site-vpn-architecture.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 {{% /comment %}}

-This section provides an overview of the recommended Site-to-Site VPN architecture and highlights several of the more importan VPN connection options.
+This section provides an overview of the recommended Site-to-Site VPN architecture and highlights several of the more important VPN connection options.

 ## Recommended Architecture